ChiWSF/Population_vs_Popular_Netflix_Shows/README.md

 The result shows that diverse shows are drawing more viwership than a typical mostly White Americans lead shows.
 This proves that the agenda isn't to push a certain demongraphic/country, it's just the agenda about attracting more subscription golbally.

-Toos used:
+Tools used:
-Excel, Microsoft SQL Server Management Studio, Tableau.
+R Studio, Microsoft SQL Server Management Studio, Tableau, Excel.

 Data Sources